How to obtain a patent within New Zealand

 A patent is a legal device that can be obtained to prohibit others from making, using or selling an invention that you can claim as original, novel and not already in existence.

-Patents are governed by the PATENTS ACT 1953 and the PATENTS REGULATIONS 1954.
+Patents are governed by the Patents Trans-Tasman Patent Attorneys and Other Matters Amendment Act 2016.
 Patents are administered in New Zealand by the Intellectual Property Office, which is in Lower Hutt, Wellington.

 Who is eligible to apply for a patent?